Cbro/MTech_Offers/README.md

 ```
 **Sample usage:**
 ```
-$ python3 make_offers.py --applicants_file "MTech TA 2yrs.xlsx" --offers_prefix "MTECH_TA" --round 1
+$ python3 make_offers.py --applicants_file "sample_app_file.xlsx" --offers_prefix "SAMPLE_TA" --round 1
 ```
-Here “MTech TA 2yrs.xlsx” is the master file with the list of applications.
-Using the —offers_prefix “METCH_TA” will look for two files: MTECH_TA_offers.xlsx and MTECH_TA_summary.xlsx.
+Here “sample_app_file.xlsx” is the master file with the list of applications.
+Using the —offers_prefix “SAMPLE_TA” will look for two files: SAMPLE_TA_offers.xlsx and SAMPLE_TA_summary.xlsx.
 The first one is the file with all the students that are offered seats by us in Round 1 and the second is the overall summary of how many seats remain to be offered for each category.

 ## Update Offers
 Run **update_offers.py** when making status updates on receiving COAP update files for latest round offers.